costajob/app-servers/README.md

 ```

 ##### Considerations
-While it is true that Node.js suffers JavaScript single threaded nature, it has proven to have very solid performance.
+While it is true that Node.js suffers JavaScript single threaded nature, it delivered very solid performance (but latency is higher than compiled languages).
-By using cluster library it spawns multiple processes (like Ruby and Python) and V8 implementation is faster enough to grant the results.
+These results are the sum of using cluster library to spawn multiple processes per CPU (like Ruby and Python) and leveraging on V8 optimizations introduced by Google.

 ### ServerMux
 Since GO is pretty flexible and comes with "batteries included", i opted for the HTTP ServerMux standard library in place of some flavoured framework.